83.28 million

 Seasonal Worker Visa

-For temporary, short-term employment in sectors with seasonal demand, such as agriculture, tourism, or hospitality.
+The Seasonal Worker Visa is designed for individuals seeking short-term employment in sectors with seasonal demand, such as agriculture, tourism, or hospitality.
+Key points include:

 Application Process for Germany Work Visa